cellog/namespaced-templates/README.md

 ##How to declare namespaced templates

-Your namespaced templates must have a file extension of `.nshtml` and be in the spacebars templating language.
+Your namespaced templates must have a file extension of `.ns.html` and be in the spacebars templating language.

 ##What is a namespaced template?

-If a file is in `client/views/fancytemplate/mine.nshtml` and declares:
+If a file is in `client/views/fancytemplate/mine.ns.html` and declares:

 ```html
 <template name="mine">